tamilzh/avalanche-chainlink-tutorial/README.md

 Add tokens to the Avalanche Fuji Testnet so that we can transfer some LINKs to the deployed blockchain address to do the transactions.
 Please refer this [link](https://docs.yearn.finance/resources/guides/how-to-add-a-custom-token-to-metamask) on how to add custom tokens.

-Use Token address as "0x0b9d5D9136855f6FEc3c0993feE6E9CE8a297846" which is avalanche testnet Token.
-It will be preloaded with balance of 30 Tokens.
+Use Avalanche Faucet (https://linkfaucet.protofire.io/fuji) and send some token to the Fuji Testnet wallet addresss.

-Add transfer LINKS to the deploed blockchain address to do the transaction.
+Add transfer LINKS to the deployed blockchain address to do the transaction.

 ![smartContract-add-link](img/smartContract-add-link.png)

 Now, call the requestCurrentAvaxSupply method on the deployed blockchain with params oracle_address & jobid.

+---
+**NOTE**

+The oracle address should be your own oracle address.
+Please have a look at this [video](https://www.youtube.com/watch?v=ZB3GLtQvgME&38m38s) to get your own oracle address.

+---

 * oracle_address - 0xaC830Beb7a2f1cED128e347e6B9A37DCc2e971B7
 * job id - 52c3344f35eb4f2e93343810199ab313"